MintyDoggo/MintyDoggo.github.io/project2.md

 ## UI Design

 There is no UI design since it is a terminal program.
-The user does not need to do much either since all the program does is encode and decode files.
+The user does not need to do much either since all the program does is determine the path from a specific .html file.
 The make commands is all the user needs to use in order to interact with this program.

 ![screenshot](images/project2fig1.png)
 Fig 1.